sameeroak1110/gowp/README.md

 yet to be served. exec() method waits for the job processing go-routine to finish.
 In turn, the Start() method waits for all the job processing go-routines to finish.
 This may result some jobs being dropped from the job queue.
-One way to allow all the remaining jobs b served is through iterating over the job queue where we handle the context cancellation event.
+One way to allow all the remaining jobs be served is through iterating over the job queue where we handle the context cancellation event.